How Many Miles Is San Francisco

 Historical Perspective

 The dimensions of San Francisco have evolved over time due to land reclamation projects.
+This expansion has shaped the city's current layout, influencing everything from its street grid to the location of its iconic landmarks.
 In the 19th and early 20th centuries, significant portions of the city's waterfront were filled in to create more usable land.
-This expansion has shaped the city's current layout, influencing everything from its street grid to the location of its iconic landmarks.
-For example, areas like the Financial District and Fisherman's Wharf are built on reclaimed land, adding to the city's overall size and complexity.
+Here's one way to look at it: areas like the Financial District and Fisherman's Wharf are built on reclaimed land, adding to the city's overall size and complexity.

 Key Dimensions to Consider: